osman144/osman144/README.md

 ### welcome 👋

-### about me
+#### about me

-- passionate about building things ⚒️
+passionate about building cool software ⚒️

-- an open-source enthusiast 📂
+an open-source enthusiast 📂

-- automating processes 🚀
+automating processes 🚀